Domain I: Acknowledge the Ubiquitous Nature of Culture in Counselling

 - How is religion/spirituality passed on over generations (e.g., manuscripts, oral traditions, art)?

-- How are human beings positioned in relation to other animate or inanimate entities (e.g., value, responsibility, privilege)?
+- How are human beings positioned in relation to other animate or inanimate entities (i.e., What are the human values, responsibilities, and privileges that govern the interactions between humans and other entities)?

 - What are the religious/spiritual motivations, goals, aspirations, or rewards?